 brings in her long practical experience in sustainable agriculture.
 As a project manager in the HADDOKKEO National Horticulture Research Centre in Laos she essentially contributed to the successful introduction of tropical fruits in Laos.
 For the German Rural Development Program in Cambodia she cooperated with institutions of the Ministry of Agriculture, Asian Development Bank and universities.
 In this complex program she gained as the program coordinator experience in agricultural policy dialogue.

 Dr. Eva Sternfeld

 is specialized in issues related to China’s environmental policies and resource economy.

 Prior to working with DCZ, Eva Sternfeld was a visiting professor at the Institute for East Asian Studies at Freie Universität Berlin and head of the Center for Cultural Studies on Science and Technology in China of the Berlin Institute of Technology (TU Berlin).
 Between 2000 and 2008 she has been working as a foreign advisor for the Center of Environmental Education and Communication of the Chinese Ministry of Environmental Protection in Beijing.
-She has widely published on issues related to urban/rural development and
+She has widely published on issues related to urban/rural development and water management in China.

 Prof. Liu Yonggong